Confluence 3.5 Release Notes

 - Add as many directory servers as you need.
 Connect directory servers of different types, including the internal directory (default), LDAP, Crowd and/or JIRA.

 - Configure all your LDAP settings via the Confluence Administration Console: Permissions, server and schema settings.
 We pre-populate the fields with default values depending on your choice of directory type.
 Choose the LDAP permissions to suit your needs: Read/write, read only, local groups or authentication only.
-Make use of the caching and copy-as-required configurations to optimise the performance of your LDAP searches.
-More...
+Make use of the caching and copy-as-required configurations to optimize the performance of your LDAP searches.

 - Turn on support for nested groups.